marcov/tech-notes/docs/Linux/bpf.md

 - `bpf_iter`: iterator over various stuff, e.g. list of all current task structures.
 - `syscall`: a program that can call sycalls.

+>
+> From `libbpf-bootstrap`:
+>
+> The big distinction between fexit and kretprobe programs is that fexit one
+> has access to both input arguments and returned result, while kretprobe can
+> only access the result.
+>

-If you hook on exit path (`fexit` & `kretprobe`) you may not be able to retrieve the function arguments.
+If you hook on exit path using `kretprobe`, you may not be able to retrieve the function arguments.
 The registers holding the arguments at the function entry could be clobbered by the function execution.
+However this _should_ not happen with `fexit`, according to `BPF_PROG` documentation in `bpf_tracing.h`

 ## Useful helper functions